tchauffi/brush/README.md

 ## Features

 The demo can load pretrained ply splats, and can load datasets to train on.
 Currently only two formats are supported.
 A .zip file containing:
-- A transform_train.json and images, like the synthetic nerf scene dataset.
 - An `images` & `sparse` folder with [`COLMAP`](https://github.com/colmap/colmap) data
+- A .json and images, like the [nerfstudio format](https://docs.nerf.studio/quickstart/data_conventions.html).
+  - You can specify a custom transforms_train.json and transforms_eval.json split.

 While training you can interact with the scene and see the training dynamics live, and compare the current rendering to training / eval views as the training progresses.